 - For those seeking the M.S. in Kinesiology with Biomechanics emphasis, submission of GRE scores is highly recommended.
-Suspended for Summer and Fall 2021 admission cycle.

 - For international students, a test of English proficiency or exception.
 Please consult the School of Health Promotion and Kinesiology Graduate Advisor and the Office of International Education prior to applying.

 For applicants who submit all required application materials but do not meet the minimum requirements for unconditional admission to the master’s degree program, provisional admission will be considered, dependent upon the relative strength of the application materials.
 When provisional admission is granted, the admission letter from the Graduate School will specify the prerequisites and/or provisions a student must satisfy to advance to unconditional admission status.
 It is the student’s responsibility to satisfy all requirements to remove the provisional admission status.
 Once the provisional requirements are complete, the student must inform and provide evidence of requirement completion to the advisor.

 Students who do not plan to work toward a graduate degree but who wish to enroll in coursework for personal or professional purposes may, with the permission of the School, apply as “non-degree seeking students.’’
 Please refer to the Graduate Catalog for more information.

 - Apply for admission to the TWU Graduate School.
 In the application, specify degree and emphasis area.

 - Collect and submit the following documents as separate PDF files in ONE email to email@example.com with the subject line (YOUR LAST NAME)-(YOUR FIRST NAME)-Degree Sought.
 Please attach all items as PDFs.